You can translate the document:

 • bv_phone_incident

-• {source table / description (if sql-query view) / source ws operation / stored procedure / ...} is the name of the table, stored procedure, web service operation or any descriptive text to identify what it is imported from the data source.
+• {source table / description (if sql-query view) / source ws operation / stored procedure / ...} is the name of the table, stored procedure, web service operation, or any descriptive text that identifies what it is imported from the data source.
 It is optional if only one base view is created for a data source.
-For example, to import a single XML file called “user_incidents.xml” in VDP the data source will be called “ds_user_incident” and the base view will be called “bv_user_incident”.
+For example, to import a single XML file called “user_incidents.xml” in Virtual DataPort, the data source will be called “ds_user_incident” and the base view will be called “bv_user_incident”.

 • E.g.: